besartelezi/ajax-pokedex/README.md

 Up to this point, I have all the minimum required features the Pokédex must have.
 But I still want to add the Pokémon descriptions and the Pokémon abilities.
 Once that is done as well, I will be returning to the Cerulean City Seashore to focus on my CSS styling!

+## Episode 7: "Help Me I Can't Get Out of Javascript City!"
+Getting the array with all the Pokémon descriptions is easy, but filtering out all the non-English descriptions is very tough.
+I have tried using filter(), but I still was unable to achieve the desired result. </br>

+After trying to make it work with loops, and failing yet again, I went back and tried to do it with a filter() again.
+This time, I finally made it work.
+The reason why it didn't work the first time, was because I used an "=", instead of an "===".
+This *traumatizing* experience will forever haunt me,and I solemnly swear that I will **NEVER** make this mistake again. </br>

+I'm done with all the Javascript features for now, so I'll be heading back to the Cerulean City Seashore and try to make my Pokédex look as amazing as possible!
 ## Fun Features I would like to add
 - [x] Show typing of Pokémon
 - [x] Change background image of the website to a wallpaper that closely represents the Pokémons type